exalens/zeek-plugin-profinet/README.md

 ## Sharing and Contributing

 This code is made available under the [BSD-3-Clause license](https://github.com/amzn/zeek-plugin-profinet/blob/master/LICENSE).
 [Guidelines for contributing](https://github.com/amzn/zeek-plugin-profinet/blob/master/CONTRIBUTING.md) are available as well as a [pull request template](https://github.com/amzn/zeek-plugin-profinet/blob/master/.github/PULL_REQUEST_TEMPLATE.md).
 A [Dockerfile](https://github.com/amzn/zeek-plugin-profinet/blob/master/Dockerfile) has been included in the repository to assist with setting up an environment for testing any changes to the plugin.

+## Changelog
+21st August 2023: Changed minimum CMake version from 3.0 to 3.15